ritesh319/solar-system/README.md

 # 🌍 3D Solar System Simulation

-A mobile-responsive, 3D simulation of the solar system built using Three.js and vanilla JavaScript.
+A mobile-responsive, 3D simulation of the solar system built using Three.js, HTML, CSS and JavaScript.

 ## 🎯 Features
 - Realistic 3D models of the Sun and 8 planets